 Making a privacy related complaint

 You may complain about a breach of the Australian Privacy Principles insofar as it binds us.
 To do so, please lodge your complaint in writing to our Privacy Officer at the above contact details.
-Any complaint will be investigated by our Privacy Officer and you will be notified of the making of any decision in relation to your complaint as soon as reasonably practicable, usually within 30 days.
+Any complaint will be investigated by our Privacy Officer.
+We try to respond to all legitimate complaints within 30 days.
+However, it may take us longer than 30 days if your complaint is complex or if you have made more than one complaint.

 If we are unable to resolve your complaint to your satisfaction, you can contact the Office of the Australian Information Commissioner (“OAIC”) at GPO Box 5218, Sydney NSW 2001 or by telephone on 1300 363 992 or +61 2 9284 9749.
 The OAIC’s website is located at www.oaic.gov.au.